hardliner66/maas/openapi/maas.md

 * `timeout` - The maximum amount of seconds to wait for the mutex.
 Default: 60.
 Use 0 to return instantly.

-This function returns an uuid, which is proof that you hold the lock.
-This uuid is needed to unlock the mutex.
+This function returns a mutex id, which is proof that you hold the lock.
+This mutex id is needed to unlock the mutex.

 <h3 id="lock-parameters">Parameters</h3>